 Are you a software developer?
 This page is for you.

-We’re a software company without any super-strong allegiances to any particular piece of technology.
+We’re do research and development without any super-strong allegiances to any particular piece of technology.

-Currently, we use the following technology for a variety of projects we’ve developed and maintain:
+Currently, we use the following technology for the Adnuntius products we’ve developed and maintain:

 - Java for application development